Neeraj-2311/E-sport-Community/README.md

 <br>

 - A passionate Self-taught Front-end developer
+- A Data Science and SDE enthusiast
-- Currently learning Web Development by Self
+- Currently learning MERN Stack Development
 - Also learning and exploring Machine Learning
 <!-- - Personal website [link](https://www.0xabdulkhalid.ml) -->
 <!-- - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid) -->